crcresearch/ndcmsT3/docs/new_user/quick_start.md

 ### Job Arrays

-> [!NOTE]
+!!! note
-> If you find that you need to frequently submit 50 or more different jobs, we request that you implement those tasks within a job array.
+    If you find that you need to frequently submit 50 or more different jobs, we request that you implement those tasks within a job array.
 Grid engine is able to handle arrays much more efficiently than tens or hundreds of individual scripts from a single user.
 Fewer individual tasks reduces load on the job scheduler and improves overall performance.

 If you have a large number of job scripts to run that are largely identical in terms of executable and processing tasks, (e.g. a parameter sweep where only the input changes per run) then you may want to use a `job array` to submit your job.
 You specify how many copies of the script that you need to run with the `-t` parameter.
 For example, specifying: